JetBrains/kotlin-native/COCOAPODS.md

 2. Create a hierarchical structure of your Kotlin projects - a root and child projects.
 3. Add the path to your `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`) of
  the root project.
+    This step helps maintain consistent synchronization of an Xcode project and Kotlin Pod dependencies.
 4. If the root project doesn't represent a Kotlin Pod, specify that you don’t need a `Podspec` for this project - `noPodspec()`.

     <div class="sample" markdown="1" theme="idea" data-highlight-only>